AgeOfLearning/aofl/docs/v1.x/getting-started/installation.md

 npm i -g @aofl/cli
 npx aofl init path/to/my-aofl-app cd path/to/my-aofl-app
-npm start # or npm run start:dev to run the develpoment version
+npm start # or npm run start:dev to run the development version
 ```

 In a browser go to `http://localhost:8080`.